netdata/netdata/docs/Running-behind-nginx.md

 The software is known for its low impact on memory resources, high scalability, and its modular, event-driven architecture which can offer secure, predictable performance.

-## Why Nginx
+## Why Nginx ##

 Nginx is used and useful in cases when you do not want to access Netdata via the default `IP ADDRESS:19999`.

 With Nginx the data is accessed via human-readable domains such as `example.com` or `sub.example.com`.

 By default, Nginx is fast and lightweight out of the box.

 Nginx can be configured to secure your Netdata insights by the use of authentication to access the dashboard.

+### Nginx configuration file ###

+All Nginx configurations can be found in the `/etc/nginx/` directory.
+The main configuration file is `/etc/nginx/nginx.conf`.
+Website or app -specific configurations can be found in the `/etc/nginx/site-available/` directory.

+Configuration options in Nginx are known as directives.
+Directives are organized into groups known as blocks or contexts.
+The two terms can be used interchangeably.

+Depending on your installation source, you’ll find an example configuration file at `/etc/nginx/conf.d/default.conf` or `etc/nginx/sites-enabled/default`, in some cases you may have to manually create the `sites-available` and `sites-enabled` directories.

+You can edit the Nginx configuration file with Nano, Vim or any other Text editors you are comfortable with.

 To pass Netdata via a nginx, use this:

-### As a virtual host
+### As a virtual host ###

 ```
 upstream backend {